sizsan/Bookly/README.md

 1. Ensure Ruby is installed by entering the following command in Terminal: `ruby --version`
     - If a valid Ruby version is not returned, refer to the following link to install Ruby for your operating system: https://www.ruby-lang.org/en/downloads/

-Downloading the application:
+Downloading the Application:
 1. Navigate to the GitHub repository as linked above; and
 2. Either **clone** or **download ZIP** of the application.

-Ensuring required gems are installed:
+Installing Gems:
 1. Ensure you have **Bundler** installed by opening Terminal and entering the following command:  `bundler --version`
     - If Bundler is not installed and an error is returned, enter the following command to install: `gem install bundler`
 2. Navigate to the root directory of the application and install the required gems with: `bundle install`

-Database setup:
+Database Setup:
 1. Bookly's repository contains the default database configuration in `database.example.yml`.
 2. Ensure your Terminal's path is in `/Bookly/config` and enter the following command to copy the contents of this default configuration into a separate file to be used by Rails: `cp database.example.yml database.yml`
 3. If necessary, change the settings within `database.yml` to match the credentials of your PostgreSQL setup.